EvidentSecurity/esp-sdk-java/docs/OrganizationsApi.md

 <a name="update"></a>
 # **update**
-> Organization update(id, name, requireMfa, include)
+> Organization update(id, include, name, requireMfa)

 Update a(n) Organization